Children and pets can get on great together, and many parents are keen for their children to grow up with them.

 To make the experience positive and provide enrichment, you can give them a couple of toys to occupy them.
 Food dispending toys can work well here for dogs.
 Any toys that create calm and absorbing entertainment for them are ideal.
 Calmness is the key word here.

 You might want to start making certain parts of the home off limits.
 For example, upstairs can become out of bounds if you live in a house.
-Follow our top tips and best buys for safely child and pet-proofing your home.
+Our guide on dog and child proofing your home can help.

 You could start using a baby gate before the baby comes home and your pet will learn where they’re not allowed in.
 This will create space for you to safely carry out tasks such as changing a nappy, feeding your baby, or even setting out a play area for your baby to explore.